collaborativebioinformatics/nibSV/README.md

 ## Why should we solve it?

-Who doesnt like to nibble on SV
+Who doesnt like to nibble on SV?
 # What is <this software>?

 Overview Diagram